Rowley Shoals: Description

+Geological history

+The Rowley Shoals, along with Ningaloo Reef, the Ashmore and Cartier Islands and the Scott and Seringapatam Reefs, are the remnants of a Miocene aged barrier reef system which during the Middle Miocene around 16 million years ago spanned over 2000 km along the northwest Australian coast, but which was largely drowned due to tectonic subsidence during the late Miocene around 10 million years ago, with the Rowley Shoals having existed as isolated mounds since that time.
+Originally a fourth shoal existed to the southwest of the three existing mounds, but this reef was drowned by the Early Pleistocene, approximately 2.4 million years ago.

 Conservation

 Mermaid Reef is listed on Australia's Commonwealth Heritage List and all three reefs of the Rowley Shoals were registered on the former Register of the National Estate.
 The Shoals are the only known origin and home of several unusual species, including the Western Australian sculpin, and so are of major ecological value.